Gavri-dev/Gavri-dev/README.md

 # Hey, I'm Gavri 👋

-CS student focused on backend systems, full-stack development, and security research.
+Computer Science Student (B.Sc.) focused on backend systems, full-stack development, and security research.

 I like building tools that dig into how things actually work under the hood — WebSocket interception, reverse engineering, API design.
 Currently working in **Java**, **C++**, and **JavaScript**, with some **Python** on the side.